 Founder and Managing Director of Longitude Capital

 David Hirsch has served on Molecular Templates’ Board of Directors since August 2017.
 Dr. Hirsch is a Managing Director and Founder of Longitude Capital.
 Prior to Longitude Capital, Dr. Hirsch was a Vice President of Pequot Capital Management, where he worked in the life sciences practice.
 Before Pequot Capital Management, Dr. Hirsch was an Engagement Manager in the pharmaceutical practice of McKinsey & Company.
 While at McKinsey & Company, he worked with many large pharmaceutical companies across a range of projects including clinical and commercial strategies, M&A evaluations, portfolio prioritization and managed care strategy.
-Dr. Hirsch currently sits on the boards of Collegium Pharmaceutical, Inc. (COLL), Inflazome Ltd., Poseida Therapeutics, Inc., Rapid Micro Biosystems, Inc., Tricida, Inc., Velicept Therapetuics, Inc., and previously served on the board of directors of Civitas Therapeutics, Inc., Precision Therapeutics, Inc., and Zavante Therapeutics, Inc. Dr. Hirsch holds a Doctor of Philosophy in Biology from the Massachusetts Institute of Technology, an M.D. from Harvard Medical School and a Bachelor of Arts in Biology from The Johns Hopkins University.
+Dr. Hirsch currently serves on the board of directors of Tricida, Inc. (TCDA), Poseida Therapeutics, Inc. (PSTX), Amunix Pharmaceuticals, Inc. and Rapid Micro Biosystems, Inc. In addition, Dr. Hirsch has previously served on the board of Collegium Pharmaceutical, Inc. (COLL) and a number of private companies.
+Dr. Hirsch holds a Doctor of Philosophy in Biology from the Massachusetts Institute of Technology, an M.D. from Harvard Medical School and a Bachelor of Arts in Biology from The Johns Hopkins University.

 David R. Hoffmann